drupol/registryonsteroids/README.md

 # History

 The code of this module comes from [Atomium](https://www.drupal.org/project/atomium), a Drupal 7 base theme that implements all of this in a theme.
-Started as a proof of concept, the idea behind this module is to remove from Atomium the code that alter the theme registry and make it available for anyone through a module so every Drupal 7 site is able to enjoy these enhancements.
+Started as a proof of concept, the idea behind this module is to remove from Atomium the code that alters the theme registry and make it available for anyone through a module so every Drupal 7 site is able to enjoy these enhancements.

-Then the idea of the module has been shared with [Andreas Hennings](https://www.drupal.org/u/donquixote) who rewrote the algorithm and made it even more consistent using object oriented programming.
+Then the idea of the module has been shared with [Andreas Hennings](https://www.drupal.org/u/donquixote) who rewrote the algorithm and made it even more consistent using object-oriented programming.

 # Issues to follow